 To avoid this situation in the first place, avoid these negative trends when selecting which web design agency to work with.
 Otherwise, you may need to consider a website redesign to make your website easier to update and maintain moving forward.

 The original website wasn’t built with SEO in mind.

-Search Engine Optimization (SEO) has been a buzzword for awhile.
-Many people have heard the term but aren’t quite sure what it means or how to execute it.
-In short, SEO is a strategy that serves to ensure that your website appears higher in search results.
+Search Engine Optimization (SEO) has been a buzzword for a while.
+Many people have heard the term, but aren’t quite sure what it means or how to execute it.
+SEO is a strategy that serves to ensure that your website appears higher in search results.

-Essentially, the content on your website should make it very clear to search engines what each page is about.
-For example, if you offer computer repair services and you want to appear high in search results for “computer repair” in your area, you should make sure that the term “computer repair” is used strategically throughout the page.
-If search engines see that the term is used in the URL, the page title, and body copy, they will better understand the page’s purpose.
+How does SEO work?
+By making sure the content on your website makes it clear to search engines what each page is about.
+For example, if you offer computer repair services and want to appear in searches for “computer repair near me,” then you should make sure that the term “computer repair” is used strategically throughout the page along with your location.
+If search engines see that the term is used in the URL, the page title, and the body copy, they will better understand the page’s purpose.

 It’s important to look beyond the “obvious” reasons for needing a website redesign.
 Your website is basically an online billboard for your company.
 If you had an actual billboard, you’d want to make sure that the information displayed was correct, the billboard company was easy to work with, and that it could be seen by everyone.
 You should treat your online presence the same way.

 A website is a big investment, which is all the more reason to think critically about how to make the most of your money.
-You need to consider how to create a blueprint for your site that will lend itself well to SEO and a quality user experience; ensure it’s easy to make changes; and determine how the site can grow with your business.
-Otherwise, you may be revisiting the issue far sooner than you’d like, forced to spend more money on an asset that should have lasted years.
+You need to consider how to create a blueprint for your site that will lend itself well to a quality user experience and ensure the site can grow with your business.

 Have any questions about your current website or simply want to chat?
 Don’t hesitate to contact us!
 Even if you’re not ready for a redesign, we can help you identify some ways to mitigate and overcome common problems.